ShinyTrinkets/twofold.ts/docs/readme.md

 <jsDocs "src/functions">

-## lower (text: string)

-Lower-case all the text.

----

-## upper (text: string)

-Upper-case all the text.

----

 ## titleAll (text: string)

 Title case for all the words.
 It would be nice if this was called just "title", but there is an HTML tag called "title" already.

----

-## trim (text: string)

-Trim whitespaces from both ends of the text.

 ---